KarmaEssence/DVFS_Research/README.md

 Allows to generate a graph to compare the efficiency of all weight sum and pareto methods.
-To use this test, you need to uncomment the function `cu.launch()` in `launcher.py`, after that, you can go to `curves.py` to uncomment the actual function to use it, moreover you can add or remove your own test in this file.
+To use this test, you need to uncomment the function `cu.launch()` in `launcher.py`, after that, you can go to `curves.py` to uncomment the actual function to use, moreover you can add or remove your own test in this file.

 <br>
 <div align="center">